-Edward was also a co-founder of the journal New Middle Eastern Studies, for which he currently serves as politics section editor.
+Edward was also a co-founder of the journal New Middle Eastern Studies, serving as politcs editor from 2011 to 2018

 'Iran's own 'War on Terror': Iranian foreign policy towards Syria and Iraq during the Rouhani Era', in Luciano Zaccara (ed) The Foreign Policy of Iran under President Hassan Rouhani (Palgrave MacMillan, forthcoming 2018)

 'Iran: political history' in Christopher Matthews (ed) The Middle East and North Africa 2019 (Routledge, 2018)

 'Religion and Geopolitics in Iranian Foreign Policy', in Simon Mabon (ed) Saudi Arabia and Iran: The Struggle to Shape the Middle East (Foreign Policy Centre), 2018

 'Iran and Syria: An Enduring Axis', Middle East Policy, Vol. 24, issue 2, 2017